library(marginaleffects)

 predictions(mod, newdata = "mean")

 Representative grids can be useful in some contexts, but they are not always the best choice.
 Sometimes there is simply noone in our sample who is exactly average on all relevant dimensions.
-When this “average individual” is fictional, predictions made for this profile may not be scientifically interesting or practically relevant.
+When this average individual is fictional, the associated prediction may not be scientifically interesting or practically relevant.

 5.2.4 Balanced grid

-newdata = datagrid(agecat = unique, incentive = unique, distance = mean)
+agecat = unique, incentive = unique, distance = mean

 predictions(mod, newdata = "balanced")

-A balanced grid is often used with randomized experiments, when the analyst wishes to give equal weights to each combination of treatment conditions in the calculation of marginal means (Section 5.3).
+A balanced grid is often used with randomized experiments, when the analyst wishes to give equal weight to each combination of treatment conditions in the calculation of marginal means (Section 5.3).

 5.2.5 Counterfactual grid